 05. The joy of passing

-If all this sounds like a big headache for something you don’t necessarily need, then note that there are also many benefits to getting Adobe-certified.
-“Although I would always put more emphasis on a designer’s portfolio than credentials, the certification does set you apart,” believes Carroll.
+If all this sounds like a big headache for something you don’t necessarily need, then note that there are also many benefits to getting Adobe certification.
+“Although I would always put more emphasis on a designer’s portfolio than credentials, the certification does set you apart,” Carroll believes.

 “Since getting the certification, people will contact me more frequently asking for freelance work,” reports Shue.
 And for Du, it was life-changing.
 “In retrospect, studying for the Adobe Expert exams became my first step to rebuilding myself after being rejected by local universities,” he explains.
 “I would have never foreseen that it would someday help me get into one of the best art schools in the world [The Savannah College of Art and Design in Georgia].

 “On a technical level, studying for the exam made me realised there are so many hidden functions inside Photoshop that can improve my workflow, such as automation using Create Droplet," he adds.
 "On an interpersonal level, my peers respected me more and trusted my skills in the software, so much so that I even got offers to become a software instructor.”

 If you do decide to pursue Adobe certification, we wish you the best of luck.
 You can learn more about it and stay up to date on the newest developments and resources at the Adobe Certified Professional website (opens in new tab).